piepieonline/H3-VR-Redux/readme.md

 ## Other generic VR thoughts:
 * I recommend not trying to play roomscale, the game really isn't designed for it at all - it's much smoother if you grab a chair and use pure virtual locomotion :(
 * Throwing turns out to be ok, once you've got the hang of it.
 What I find works is: lock on with left trigger, and do a tiny sideways flick with you only your right hand - don't use your arm at all.

+## Known issues:
+* Cameras, scopes and cutscenes can blow out colour-wise sometimes.
+Not sure if this is me or IO
+* Not all mission intro cutscenes load properly, and you end up with a black screen instead.
+The mission should still work if you wait or skip, however (Snow Festival is like this)